CyrilleMesue/cyrillemesue.github.io/index.md

 ![image tooltip here](/images/post2.jpeg)

-We recently participated in an international competition known as Teknofest AI for Health.
+We recently participated in an international competition known as Teknofest AI for Healthcare.
 We went by the team name AI KNIGHTS, a two man team with [Beltus Nkwawir](https://www.linkedin.com/in/beltus/) as the team leader.

 ![image tooltip here](/images/post3_2.jpeg)